unitymakesus/tcf/wp-content/plugins/accordion-blocks/readme.txt

 2. Accordion block in the editor

 == Changelog ==
+= 1.3.4 =
+* Fixed: Made turning off global loading of scripts and styles an explicit setting.
+You can turn off this off in Settings > Accordion Blocks.

+= 1.3.3 =
+* Fixed: Rolled back deprecated `registerStore` with `register` change since it only applies to WordPress 5.7+.

+= 1.3.2 =
+* New: Visual indicator of bottom of block when the block is selected.
+* New: Only load plugin assets when the page contains an accordion block.
+* Fixed: Replaced deprecated `registerStore` with `register`.

+= 1.3.1 =
+* Added support for WordPress 5.7.
+* New method for generating uuids that should be more reliable.

+= 1.3.0 =
+* New: Added h5 and h6 as options for title tag.
+* New: Only users with the role of Editor or Administrator can set new default settings.
+All users can restore settings to defaults.
+This lays the groundwork for the ability to make this user definable in a settings page which may come in a future release.
+* Fixed: New accordions added by Authors wouldn't function properly.

+= 1.2.2 =
+* Fixed: Unique IDs were not set for new accordion items for sites that didn't already have default options stored in the database.

+= 1.2.1 =
+* Fixed PHP error that slipped through.

+= 1.2.0 =
+* Added support for WordPress 5.6, including fixing jQuery Migrate issues.
+* Added support for grouping accordion items.
+* Added support for nested accordion items.
+* Removed accordion settings API for getting and setting defaults in favour of use useEntityProp.

 = 1.1.6 =
 * Fixed: Use sample content (instead of real content) to preview custom blocks styles in the editor.
 * Fixed: Bumped required version to WordPress 5.4.